 Big corporations like Microsoft, IBM, Google, Amazon or Facebook have an unfair advantage when it comes to Machine Learning.
 They have massive amounts of data, datacenters and the budget to hire the most talented software engineers in the world.
 So how realistically can a small start-up compete with these mighty corporations in the AI and Machine Learning game?

 As a 25-strong AI-focused company here at Faktion we are always concerned about delivering the most accurate and cutting-edge Natural Language Understanding (NLU) models.
-NLU models are used by some of the largest and most innovative companies in the world for conversational interfaces (chat, voice, e-mail), document classification, mood analysis, script optimization, … To underpin the claim that our models are the best, we decided to benchmark our existing NLU model for intent classification against giants of the industry: LUIS from Microsoft and Watson Conversation from IBM.
+NLU models are used by some of the largest and most innovative companies in the world for conversational interfaces (chat, voice, e-mail), document classification, mood analysis, script optimization, … To underpin the claim that our models are the best, we decided to benchmark our existing NLU model for intent classification against giants of the industry: LUIS from Microsoft, DialogFlow from Google and Watson Conversation from IBM.

 We focused this benchmarking effort on several key aspects.
 First we wanted to understand how well all NLU engines are classifying intents for clean Dutch expressions.
 Second we benchmarked NLU engines against real-world chatbot expressions used in production systems.
 Finally, we compare the accuracy of the NLU models for 2 languages, namely French and Dutch.
 This gave us a clear insight into the language-specific accuracy of the models in our largest client zones (The Netherlands, Flanders, France, Luxembourg and Wallonia).